thespecialone1/blog/content/blogs/excel-bi/furniture-sales-analysis.md

 ---
 Lately, I’ve been diving into Excel not just as a spreadsheet tool, but as a platform for storytelling through data.

-I wanted to build something that wasn't just a collection of raw numbers, but something visual and interactive — a dashboard that actually **says something**.
+I wanted to build something that wasn't just a collection of raw numbers, but something visual and interactive dashboard that actually **says something**.
 This project started as a quiet experiment and turned into a solid learning experience.

 ![Excel Dashboard Screenshot](/img/excel-dashboard-1.png)
 *Sample view of one of the dashboards I created.*